 The 1-day trek to Patalsu peak is via the Solang village.
 Beas River needs to be crossed to reach the Solang Village.
 The right mix of mountainous trail, grasslands, and forest add charm to the trek.
 The complexity of the trek is best described as moderate.

 It is popular among beginners as well as seasoned trekkers.
 The view from Patalsu Peak is mesmerizing.
 March to June and October –November are good times for the Solang Valley – Patalsu Peak Trek.

 5. Kinnaur Kailash Trek

 Kinnaur Kailash is of religious significance among pilgrims.
 Tangling village is the base camp for the trek.
-It is a small village on the banks of river Satluj.
+It is a small village on the banks of the river Satluj.
 One can absolutely relish the spectacular views during the trek.
 The road connectivity is good from Shimla to Tangling via Kufri.
 The route includes crossing Theog, Matiana, Narkanda, Kotgarh, Rampur Bushahr, Jhakri, Saharan, Sungra, Wangtu, Tapri, Kalpa.
-Shimla is the nearest airport from Kalpa.
-Nearest rail connectivity is also via Shimla.
+Shimla is the nearest airport to Kalpa.
+The nearest rail connectivity is also via Shimla.
 August to October is the best time for Kinnaur Kailash Trek.